oscdev-io/birdplan/tests/t40_bgp/t62_filtering_inbound/README.md

 ## Tests for BGP default route filtering

+In terms of test `test_bgp_filtering_default`:
+- ExaBGP e1 and e2 should export default route(s) and depending on the peer type we filter them.

-In terms of test `test_bgp_filtering_default_allowed`:
+In terms of test `test_bgp_filtering_accept_bgp_own_default`:
-- ExaBGP e1 should export a default route that is allowed.
+- ExaBGP e1 and e2 should export default route(s) and depending on the peer type we filter them or accept only our own default route.

-In terms of test `test_bgp_filtering_default_not_allowed`:
+In terms of test `test_bgp_filtering_accept_bgp_transit_default`:
-- ExaBGP e1 should export a default route that is not allowed.
+- ExaBGP e1 and e2 should export default route(s) and depending on the peer type we filter them or accept only our the transit default route.

 ## Tests for BGP first AS not peer AS filtering